Make a long flared skirt – Free Size (Sewing Pattern & Tutorial)

 This is a sewing pattern to make a very flared long skirt with an elastic waist, which is Free Size.
-Make one and most anybody in your family can wear it , How is that?
+Make one, and almost anybody in your family can wear it; how is that?.

-How much fabric do you need for sewing this skirt ? – this depends on how you will cut the fabric for the skirt.
+How much fabric do you need to sew this skirt? – this depends on how you will cut the fabric for the skirt.

 If you cut fabric panels for the skirt lengthwise you will need 4.25 meters.
 If you cut the fabric panels crosswise you will need 3.50 meters.
-Cutting lengthwise is recommended because the fabric falls graceful when cut like this but then, you have to contend with the middle joint and get more fabric – it is your choice.
-For more details check out posts on the grain line of the fabric and how to cut fabric
+Cutting lengthwise is recommended because the fabric falls gracefully when cut like this but then, you have to contend with the middle joint and get more fabric – it is your choice.
+For more details checkout posts on the grain direction of fabric and Fabric Cutting Tips and Tricks

-Or this one which is 2 skirts in one : Make a long full reversible skirt.
+Or this one may appeal to you which is 2-skirts-in-one : Make a long full reversible skirt.

 Long Flared skirt sewing pattern & tutorial